 February 3, 1983

 I have long regarded American farm aid programs as an instance of politicians bribing their voters.
 No economic sector, apart from war industries, is as reliant on government support (in the form of low-cost loans, price guarantees, and infrastructure investments as agriculture, yet they still pose as heroes of American individualism and rugged independence.

 The scattering of days 1 spent on my grandfather’s farm as a boy in Beardstown, for all their broadening influence, no more made me a farm boy than a package tour makes one a Parisian.
 I have no money invested in pork belly futures, nor do I lie awake at night fretting about outbreaks of Setoria brown spot or pod and stem blight; my pods and stems are immaculate, as even my casual friends will attest.
-And while the news that Turkey bought 2 million bushels of U. S. corn as part of a general thrust aimed at capturing the Middle East egg market buttresses my opinion that the world is an interesting place, it has no immediate personal relevance.
+And while the news that Turkey bought two million bushels of U. S. corn as part of a general thrust aimed at capturing the Middle East egg market buttresses my opinion that the world is an interesting place, it has no immediate personal relevance.